Mary Brown Bullock: Agnes Scott Presidency

-At the beginning of her presidency in 1995, Bullock initiated a campaign to increase the student population of Agnes Scott College to over 1,000 students.
+Mary Brown Bullock was appointed as the seventh president of the Agnes Scott College on 25 January 1995 and began her duties on 1 July 1995.
+At the beginning of her presidency, Bullock initiated a campaign to increase the student population of Agnes Scott College to over 1,000 students.
 In Bullock's final year of presidency, the college reached her goal: the student population was at 1,032, up from 608 students in 1995.

 As President of Agnes Scott College, Bullock created a true legacy and initiated the largest campaign in the college's history: a building program which renovated many of the historic buildings at Agnes Scott and built several new structures.
 The McCain Library was enlarged and new technology was introduced; the Letitia Pate Evans Dining Hall was dramatically redesigned and renovated; and a new parking deck with an adjacent Public Safety Office were added as well.
 Additionally, Bullock oversaw a large addition to the Bradley Observatory, including a 75-seat planetarium with a Zeiss projector system, and a LIDAR laboratory.
 The biggest structural achievement during Bullock's reign was the $36.5 million Science Center that includes a three-story length painting of Agnes Scott's actual DNA, along with state-of-the-art equipment in all the labs.
 In a naming ceremony in January 2006, the Science Center became Mary Brown Bullock Science Center.
 She also succeeded in creating a strong endowment plan and increased funds for aesthetic and technological improvements designed to boost its national reputation.

 Bullock currently lives with her husband, George, an energy consultant, in Decatur, GA, near Atlanta.